kernelci/kernelci-project/kernelci.org/content/en/docs/org/tsc.md

 * [Alice Ferrazzi](mailto:<alice.ferrazzi@miraclelinux.com>) - `alicef`
 * [Denys Fedoryshchenko](mailto:<denys.f@collabora.com>) - `nuclearcat`

+## Communication

-For general discussions, the regular [`kernelci@groups.io`](mailto:<kernelci@groups.io>) mailing list can be used.
+For general discussions, the usual IRC channel `#kernelci` on libera.chat and the [`kernelci@groups.io`](mailto:<kernelci@groups.io>) mailing list can be used.
 To contact only the TSC members directly, the [`kernelci-tsc@groups.io`](mailto:<kernelci-tsc@groups.io>) private list may be used instead.

+The TSC also meet monthly online to discuss current topics and make decisions including votes when necessary.

+## Maintainers

-There are essentially three kinds of maintainer roles:
+There are several types of maintainer roles with different responsibilities:

 [software maintainers](#software-maintainers)
 : in charge of the KernelCI software components